 Scope refers to where the identifier is defined and where it can be used.
-If you are debugging some code it is very helpful to know whether a particular value is global, and could therefore have been changed by anything in the entire system, or whether it exists only within the current procedure.
+If you are debugging some code it can be helpful to know whether a particular value is global, and could therefore have been changed by anything in the entire system, or whether it exists only within the current procedure.

 g is global, i.e. defined at package level (either public or private), rather than within a subprogram.
 This is almost always worth including in the name of a package variable.

-p indicates a parameter, telling us not only that the scope is limited to the current procedure or function, but that the value was passed in as an argument.3 This information is essential.
+p indicates a parameter, telling us not only that the scope is limited to the current procedure or function, but that the value was passed in as an argument.2 Parameters generally behave as constants within their subprograms, as the standard IN parameter type is not updateable.
+Do not declare parameters IN OUT purely so that you can modify them within the procedure without having to declare a separate variable.
+This information is essential.

 In addition to the built-in types are programmer-defined Types and Subtypes.
 Note that: